gadgetron/GadgetronOnlineClass/Interactive-Sessions/README.md

     - Description (5 lines) :

-* Step 3: Work in progress session about 1 or 2h will be organized with experience users of ISMRMRD and Gadgetron to help you managing the kspace data or answer your question.
+* Step 3: Work in progress session about 1 or 2h will be organized with experience users of MRD and Gadgetron to help you managing the kspace data or answer your question.

 > <img src="https://img.shields.io/badge/-important-red"/>